kanakiyajay/grunt-tasks/20-grunt-contrib-htmlmin/README.md

 ## Using it with grunt usemin

 We have earlier covered [grunt-usemin](http://grunt-tasks.com/grunt-usemin/) which concatenates your css and js files based on comments in your html files.
+Note that grunt-contrib-htmlmin uses [html-minifier](http://github.com/kangax/html-minifier) in the background for compressing your html files.

 You will also need to install the following grunt plugins: